Simmba Box Office Collection (Day 3) Sunday: The Ranveer Singh Stands Firm As A Rock

 Simmba (Day 3) Sunday Box Office Collection

-As per estimates, Simmba's day 3, Saturday box office collection would be between Rs 25 - 30 Crores and that would give the movie an extra boost to its kitty.
+Simmba's day 3, Saturday box office collection is Rs 31.06 Crores and that gives the movie an extra boost to its kitty.
+Total collection - 75.11 Crores.

 Simmba (Day 2) Saturday Box Office Collection